Biomass briquettes and pellets

-The producer gas leaves at a temperature of over 600°C, and contains fine particles of char and ash.
-The gas must be filtered to remove these particles and also cooled to below 100°C to condense tars, before it can be used in an engine.
-Some ash falls out from the base of the plant.
+The producer gas is hot, contains fine particles of char and ash and also includes tars.
+It must be filtered to remove the particles and cooled to below 100°C to condense the tars, before it can be used in an engine.

 The power output from fixed bed gasification/engine systems ranges from about 10 kW to 1,000 kW (electrical).
-Systems such as fluidised beds, two-stage processes and plasma technologies have been used for larger-scale biomass gasification.
-Another approach is to heat the biomass externally, using by-products from the gasification process, such as char.
-These approaches have met with varying success.
+Other technologies such as fluidised beds, two-stage processes and plasma technologies have been used for larger-scale biomass gasification.

-Small-scale generation enables off-grid villages to access electricity for the first time.
+Small-scale generation enables off-grid villages to access electricity, often for the first time.
 Families can replace smoky kerosene lamps with brighter electric light, and use phone chargers, radio and TV at home.
-New businesses that need electric power for machinery can be started, and existing businesses can extend their working hours with better light.
+New businesses that need electricity for machinery can be started, and existing businesses can extend their working hours with better lighting.